thephpleague/commonmark/docs/2.0/extensions/front-matter.md

 See the [installation](/2.0/installation/) section for more details.

-You will also need to install `symfony/yaml` to use this extension:
+You will also need to install `symfony/yaml` or the [YAML extension for PHP](https://www.php.net/manual/book.yaml.php) to use this extension.
+For `symfony/yaml`:

 ```bash
 composer require symfony/yaml